Deepdwn/docs/content/changelog/version-0-30-0/index.md

 ## Tweaks

-* Folders with names beginning with `.` will no longer appear in the folder list, and any markdown files beneath them (for whatever reason) will will not be displayed.
+* Folders with names beginning with `.` will no longer appear in the folder list, and any markdown files beneath them (for whatever reason) will not be displayed.
 * Removed border and background appearance from code blocks created by indentation in the editor.
 It's not currently possible to make these look the way I'd like while maintaining commonmark behavior.
 * Added a visual "tick" on slider inputs in preferences that displays the default value for the slider
 * The keyboard shortcuts for creating new files from templates have been changed from {{< keystroke "Ctrl-Numpad(number)" >}} to {{< keystroke "Ctrl-Shift-(number)" >}}